datarmada/auto-mlops/README.md

 # Deploy your ML pipelines effortlessly, scalably and reliably

-Datarmada aims at **removing all the friction that comes with Machine Learning in production**.
+Datarmada wants to **remove all the friction that comes with Machine Learning in production**.
 We understand that Data Scientists are not trained to do that, and sometimes they are not even attracted by this Software Engineering / DevOps aspect.
+With this package, we make a first step in this direction.

-**This package aims at deploying your machine learning pipeline on a server in one line**.
+**auto-mlops aims at deploying your machine learning pipeline on a server in one line**.

-Your pipeline is deployed on an OVH server so that you own your data and it is compliant with European regulations.
+Your pipeline is deployed on an OVH server.

 ## Installation
 Install the package python using pip